ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 If you are a beginner with async functions and want to learn more this topic, go check out <a href="https://www.youtube.com/watch?v=568g8hxJJp4&t=362s" target="_blank">this video</a>

-For further reading on how Jonathan used async patterns for multicore JavaScript, he has written an <a href="https://www.bignerdranch.com/blog/cross-stitching-elegant-concurrency-patterns-for-javascript/" target="_blank">elaborate blog post</a> about it
+For further reading on how Jonathan used async patterns for multicore JavaScript, he has written an <a href="https://www.bignerdranch.com/blog/cross-stitching-elegant-concurrency-patterns-for-javascript/" target="_blank">elaborate blog post</a> about it, we suggest you go check it out.

 ****